-- Speed: Sets the execution speed of the recorded motion. - Import: Imports an already recorded motion. - Export: Saves the recorded motion separately. - Deletion of the same postures at both ends: If there are the same postures at the start and end points in the motion recording process, they are deleted.
+- Speed: Sets the execution speed of the recorded motion. - Import: Imports an already recorded motion. - Export: Saves the recorded motion separately. - Deduplicate path at the ends: If there are the same postures at the start and end points in the motion recording process, they are deleted.